jkillingsworth/jkillingsworth.com/_posts/2019-02-10-the-very-strange-chinese-yuan.md

 {% chart fig-05-forex-intraday-USDCNH-probs-lin.svg %}
 {% chart fig-06-forex-intraday-USDCNH-probs-log.svg %}

 Indeed, this strange phenomenon exists for both the offshore rate and the onshore rate.
 I don't have a solid explanation for this.
 It might simply be an error or anomaly introduced by my data provider.
 But I suspect it's related to whatever mechanisms the central bankers are using to put floors and ceilings on the yuan's exchange rate.
-I have also observed this phenomenon in the US dollar exchange rate with the Hong Kong dollar and, to a lesser extent, the Taiwan dollar.
+I have also observed this phenomenon in the US dollar exchange rate against the Hong Kong dollar and, to a lesser extent, the Taiwan dollar.

 ## The Euro Exchange Rate